Her children will remember her thanks to the letters she wrote them before she died.

 As Laura Jean Gautney Black fought breast cancer, she also watched her children grow – though not for nearly long enough.
-When she died last weekend, her children were just 4, 8 and 9 years old.
+Her children were just 4, 8, and 9 years old when Black died June 23, 2012.
 They'll grow up missing their mother, but will have a wonderful way of remembering her – her letters.

 Black wrote a series of letters to her children, on a wide variety of topics – things she wouldn't get a chance to teach them later, thoughts about life, and more.
 She posted these letters on her online journal, where her children will be able to turn in years to come, both for comfort and their mother's wisdom.

 She told them about things she finds beautiful:

 "Spending time with people I love.
 A Sunday afternoon nap.
 Watching Daddy walk through the door after work.
 Hearing people pray.
 Getting a craft my child made.
 A funny joke."

 "True friends are a rare, genuine, valuable jewel.
 Make sure you always make the time to invest in those friendships especially as you grow older."